7 Amazing November Events Not To Miss in Knoxville

 It’s a fantastic way to have some fun, listen to holiday music, grab some cocoa and spend time with people.

 5. Explore the Peppermint Trail

 If you live in the Knoxville Metro area, you may already have visited the Downtown Peppermint Trail.
 It’s an event that’s right for people of all ages.
 It takes place in Downtown Knoxville from November 26th through January 2nd.
 There’s no charge to having fun.
 Walk around the downtown area and look at the lights and displays throughout.
-Each year, more than 100,000 lights are placed to create a true Winter Wonderland.
+More than 100,000 lights are placed to create a true Winter Wonderland each year.

 There are also numerous bars, coffee shops, bakeries, and restaurants in this area that offer sweet treats, including peppermint specials.
 For an evening in the heart of the city, this can be one of the best, lighthearted ways to explore it all.